ibrahimWassouf/studyGale/_posts/2023-06-17-escaping-the-console.md

 workflow of the tools you're working with.
 However, being hand-held and guided through the process of building something stops you from formulating a mental model of how the language or framework you are using actually works.
-You're missing out on the entire decision making process.
+You're missing out on the entire decision-making process.
 When you are faced with a problem such as "How do I achieve XYZ?"
 You do not have to find a solution; it's already in the tutorial for you.
 If you're just starting out, maybe pick up a tutorial-styled